Imagine that you’re balancing a chaotic day, answering emails, planning your next big project, and trying to remember if you’ve fed the dog.

 5. Output generation

-The AI agent assistant generates a response using NLU and shares the result with the head of the company.
+The AI agent assistant generates a response using natural language generation (NLG) and shares the result with the head of the company.

-The assistant sends a Slack message: ‘The meeting with John, Sarah, and Alex has been scheduled for Tuesday at 10 AM in the conference room.
-Invitations have been sent to all participants.’
+The assistant sends a Slack message: ‘The meeting with John, Sarah, and Alex has been scheduled for Tuesday at 10 AM in the conference room.’

 6. Learning and improvement

 The AI agent assistant continuously learns and adapts by observing user behaviours.
-Over time, it learns from patterns and feedback to enhance its efficiency.
+Over time, it refines its decision-making based on usage patterns and feedback.

 7. Escalation